Star Wars: Episode III – Revenge of the Sith: Writing

-Lucas had originally planned to include even more ties to the original trilogy, and wrote early drafts of the script in which a 10-year-old Han Solo appeared on Kashyyyk, but the role was not cast or shot.
-He also wrote a scene in which Palpatine reveals to Anakin that he created him from midichlorians, and is thus his "father", a clear parallel to Vader's revelation to Luke in The Empire Strikes Back, but Lucas ejected this scene as well.
+Lucas had originally planned to include significantly more ties to the original trilogy, and wrote early drafts of the script in which a 10-year-old Han Solo appeared on Kashyyyk, but the role was not given to an actor or filmed with the actor playing the character in the scenes.
+He also wrote a scene in which Palpatine reveals to Anakin that he created him from midichlorians, and is thus his "father", a clear parallel to Vader's revelation to Luke in The Empire Strikes Back, but later scrapped this scene as well.
 Another planned scene by Lucas that was written during the early development of the film was a conversation between Master Yoda and the ghostly Qui-Gon Jinn, with Liam Neeson reprising his role as Jinn (he also hinted his possible appearance in the film).
 However, the scene was never filmed and Neeson was never recorded, although the scene was present in the film's novelization.

-After principal photography was complete in 2003, Lucas made even more changes in Anakin's character, rewriting his turn to the dark side.
+After principal photography was complete in 2003, Lucas made significant changes to Anakin's character, rewriting his turn to the dark side.
 Lucas accomplished this through editing the principal footage and filming new scenes during pickups in London in 2004.
 In the previous versions, Anakin had several reasons for turning to the dark side, one of which was his sincere belief that the Jedi were plotting to take over the Republic.
 Although this is still intact in the finished film, by revising and refilming many scenes, Lucas emphasized Anakin's desire to save Padmé from death.
 Thus, in the version that made it to theaters, Anakin falls to the dark side primarily to save Padmé.

 Art design

 For the Kashyyyk environment, the art department turned to the Star Wars Holiday Special for inspiration.
 Over a period of months, Lucas would approve hundreds of designs that would eventually appear in the film.
 He would later rewrite entire scenes and action sequences to correspond to certain designs he had chosen.
 The designs were then shipped to the pre-visualization department to create moving CGI versions known as animatics.
 Ben Burtt would edit these scenes with Lucas in order to pre-visualize what the film would look like before the scenes were filmed.
 The pre-visualization footage featured a basic raw CGI environment with equally unprocessed character models performing a scene, typically for action sequences.
-Steven Spielberg was brought in as a "guest director" to make suggestions to the art designers for the Mustafar duel, and oversee the pre-visualization of an unused version of the Utapau chase scene.
-Later, the pre-visualization and art department designs were sent to the production department to begin "bringing the film out of the concept phase" by building sets, props and costumes.
+Steven Spielberg was brought in as a "guest director" for the film's climax, overseeing the pre-visualization of an unused version of the Utapau chase scene and making art-design suggestions for the Order 66 assassinations as well as the Mustafar duel.
+The pre-visualization and art department designs were sent to the production department to begin building sets, props and costumes.